OceanCatSZ/hw8fall22/README.md

 ### Behavior

 The behavior of our interpreter should be similar to the `node` interpreter in "[strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)" (with some exceptions).
 To test what your interpreter should do in a scenario, you may use the `node --use-strict` command in a terminal to open a Read Eval Print Loop (REPL).
-This interface will allow you to input statements and expressions and will feedback errors or an evaluated result.
+This interface will allow you to input statements and expressions and will display an error or an the evaluated result.

 Exceptions: